 I’ve hinted at this a bit earlier, but what people often fail to take into account are the various perks and guarantees that data analysts have in their line of work, other than a great salary.

-To add to that, once you start working as a data analyst, you are almost guaranteed (granted that you work hard, are a great member of the team and never stop learning) a stable, life-long career path ahead of you.
-There’s very little chance that the field of data analysis will ever disappear, and there’s always room for improvement – whether it be analyzing data or presenting it to your colleagues, you can constantly improve your skills and grow, both as a professional and as a person.
-Rest assured – your salary will follow.
+To add to that, once you start working as a data examiner, you are almost guaranteed (granted that you work hard, are a great member of the team and never stop learning) a stable data analyst salary, life-long career path ahead of you.
+There’s very little chance that the field of data analysis will ever disappear, and there’s always room for improvement - whether it be analyzing data or presenting it to your colleagues, you can constantly improve your skills and grow, both as a professional and as a person.
+Rest assured - your salary will follow.

 Even though data analysis isn’t the field in which you would earn millions of dollars, it has slowly but surely earned its way to the top of the career path list.
 It’s a stable, meaningful and time-tested way of securing yourself a great future career.
 Even though the entry-level data analyst salary might not exactly be the dream, it’s still a good start.
 If you focus on learning and perfecting your skills, you won’t even notice how fast your career will advance (thus raising your salary!).